-- 49. The firm shall establish policies and procedures designed to provide it with reasonable assurance that the policies and procedures relating to the system of quality control are relevant, adequate, operating effectively and complied with in practice.
-Such policies and procedures shall - (a) Include an ongoing consideration and evaluation of the firm's system of quality control, including a periodic inspection of a selection of completed engagements.; - (b) Require responsibility for the monitoring process to be assigned to a partner or partners or other persons with sufficient and appropriate experience and authority in the firm to assume that responsibility; and - (c) Require that those performing the engagement or the engagement quality control review are not involved in inspecting the engagements.
+- 48. The firm shall establish a monitoring process designed to provide it with reasonable assurance that the policies and procedures relating to the system of quality control are relevant, adequate, and operating effectively.
+This process shall: - (a) Include an ongoing consideration and evaluation of the firm's system of quality control including, for each engagement partner, inspection of a selection of completed engagements on a cyclical basis; [Issue C.3] - (b) Require responsibility for the monitoring process to be assigned to a partner or partners or other persons with sufficient and appropriate experience and authority in the firm to assume that responsibility; and - (c) Require that those performing the engagement or the engagement quality control review are not involved in inspecting the engagements.
 (Ref: Para.
-A62-A63, A66)[ISSUE J.3: Review of Elevated Material] - 50.
-The firm's policies and procedures shall require inspection of a selection of completed engagements on a cyclical basis.
-(Ref: Para.
-A64-A65)
+A63-A67)